collective-soundworks/soundworks/README.md

 - The [DOTS](http://dots.ircam.fr/) research project supported by the French National Research Agency (ANR)
 - The Ircam projects _BeCoMe_ and _SO(a)P_
-- The _Constella(c)tions_ residency of the STARTS program of the European Commission.
+- The _Constella(c)tions_ residency of the STARTS program of the European Commission
-- The [RAPID-MIX project](http://rapidmix.goldsmithsdigital.com/), funded by the European Union’s Horizon 2020 research and innovation program (H2020)
+- The [RAPID-MIX project](http://rapidmix.goldsmithsdigital.com/), funded by the European Union’s Horizon 2020 research and innovation program
 - The [CoSiMa](http://cosima.ircam.fr/) research project supported by the French National Research Agency (ANR)

 ### Academic Papers